 Common differential diagnoses of nephrotic syndrome include minimal change nephropathy, FSGS, membranous nephropathy, diabetic nephropathy, primary glomerular diseases (e.g., IgA nephropathy), fibrillary glomerulopathies (the most common being amyloidosis), lupus nephritis, and multiple myeloma (e.g., light-chain deposition diseases).
 Membranoproliferative glomerulonephritis is a relatively rare cause of nephrotic syndrome, though more common as a cause of isolated non-visible haematuria and proteinuria.

 An uncommon presentation of rare renal diseases such as Fabry's disease, Alport's syndrome, and nail-patella syndrome would be nephrotic syndrome.
 Rarely also accelerated phase hypertension can present this way.
 In most cases, family history, drug history, symptom history, examination, and investigations lead to the diagnosis of an underlying cause for nephrotic syndrome.

 Nephrotic syndrome is one cause of severe oedema (or anasarca).
 The other 2 common causes of severe oedema are severe hepatic disease and CHF.
 In contrast to these other 2 disorders, patients with oedema from nephrotic syndrome often can comfortably lie flat, allowing them to develop facial oedema.
 Generally, patients with CHF or severe liver disease cannot comfortably lie flat and tend not to develop facial oedema.
 The key feature differentiating renal disease from the other 2 diseases is the presence of severe proteinuria, which makes examination of the urine mandatory.

-Consultant Nephrologist and Professor of Cardio-Renal Medicine
+Professor of Cardio-Renal Medicine

 Member of the Faculty of Translational Medicine